India Daily Virus Cases Double To 200,000 In 10 Days - UrduPoint

 This has prompted many migrant workers to flee Mumbai and other cities in the state, in scenes reminiscent of the exodus last year when the government halted all activity almost overnight.

-The government in New Delhi announced fresh restrictions Thursday, imposing a weekend curfew and ordering shopping malls, gyms and spas to stay shut from Friday evening.
+The capital New Delhi on Thursday became the latest to impose a weekend curfew and ordering shopping malls, gyms and spas to stay shut from Friday evening.

 The megacity of around 25 million inhabitants recorded over 17,000 fresh cases on Wednesday, its highest single-day tally since the pandemic began.

-Uttar Pradesh, a sprawling state in northern India with a population of more than 240 million, also imposed curfews in major cities as it scrambled to control a recent surge in cases.
+Uttar Pradesh, a sprawling state in northern India with a population of more than 240 million, also imposed curfews in major cities as it scrambled to control a recent surge in cases -- with its chief minister Yogi Adityanath admitted to hospital with the virus on Thursday.

-- Disturbing trend - Hospitals around India are now struggling to cope, running short of beds, oxygen and coronavirus medicines like Remdesivir.
+- Disturbing trend - Indian hospitals are now struggling to cope, running short of beds, oxygen and coronavirus medicines like Remdesivir.

 "We are also seeing children under the ages of 12 and 15 being admitted with symptoms in the second wave.
 Last year there were practically no children presenting symptoms," said Khusrav Bajan, a consultant at Mumbai's P.D.
 Hinduja National Hospital.

-The government has put the brakes on exports from the Serum Institute -- the world's largest maker of vaccines by volume -- to other countries.
+New Delhi has put the brakes on exports from the Serum Institute -- which has supplied dozens of nations with covid vaccines -- in order to prioritise domestic needs.

-Many nations have heavily relied on Serum for supplies of the AstraZeneca vaccine, but last month New Delhi told the institute to prioritise domestic needs.

-Even as infections soar, several religious festivals are ongoing, including the Kumbh Mela in Haridwar in northern India, which has seen millions of Hindu pilgrims -- mostly maskless -- massing on the banks of the holy Ganges River.
+Even as infections soar, several religious festivals are ongoing, including the Kumbh Mela in Haridwar in northern India, which has seen almost five million Hindu pilgrims -- mostly maskless -- massing on the banks of the holy Ganges River this week.

-The virus was detected in more than 1,000 people in just 48 hours in Haridwar, officials said Wednesday.
+The virus was detected in almost 2,000 people in just 48 hours in Haridwar, officials said Wednesday.

 "Our faith is the biggest thing for us.
 It is because of that strong belief that so many people have come here to take a dip in Ganga," Siddharth Chakrapani, a member of one of the Kumbh Mela organising committees, told AFP.